xinwenfu/VChat_LTER/README.md

 4. Push EAX to the stack (PUSH EAX)
 5. Pop the EAX value to ESP (POP ESP)

-The assembly code in the original blog (shown as below) does not contain any bad character, and can therefore be used directly.
+The assembly code in the original blog (shown below) does not contain any bad characters and can, therefore, be used directly.
 ```
 # Align stack pointer
     b'\x54' +               # PUSH ESP